apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 typically via some component of [Person Directory](..\integration\Attribute-Resolution.html) from a number of attribute sources unless noted otherwise by the specific authentication scheme.

-If no other attribute source is defined, the below attributes are used to create a static/stub attribute repository.
+If no other attribute source is defined and if attributes are not retrieved as part of primary authentication via LDAP, etc then the below attributes may be used to create a static/stub attribute repository.

 ```properties